kosl/ihipp-examples/docs/week5.md

 $ nsys-ui
 ```

 the Nsight Systems GUI will be invoked.
-One can then load the previously generated report `report1.qdrep` or run the CUDA executable to visualize traces.
+One can then load the previously generated report `report1.qdrep` to visualize traces.
 The picture below shows the traces for the Riemann sum code with two kernels visualized by the Nsight Systems GUI.

 ![](https://raw.githubusercontent.com/kosl/ihipp-examples/master/docs/images/nsys-ui_trace.png)